-If you’re looking for a career change, you’ll want to spend some time thinking about what transferable skills you have.
-Transferable skills are any skills you have that employers in many different industries look for when they are looking for new staff.
-You might have skills such as adaptability, communication, teamwork or any other qualities that will make you stand out as a strong candidate.
-Transferable skills can be used to present your past experience as valuable when applying for a new job—especially if it’s in a different industry.
+You might have skills such as adaptability, the ability to clearly communicate ideas to others, solve unexpected problems, or work well in a team.
+These are all examples of transferable skills – qualities that will make you stand out as a strong candidate.
+Transferable skills can be used to present your experience as valuable when applying for a new job—especially if it’s in a different industry.

 Here are some of the top transferable skills that employers look for: